qvdm/PasswordThing/docs/index.md

 - Now you have a random password in Slot 0, which will be entered via a virtual keyboard every time you press the (S)elect button
 - Log into your computer and change the login password.
 When prompted for the new password, press the (S)elect button on the PT
 - Next time you log on to the computer, just press the (S)elect button to enter the generated password
+- Remember to store a copy of the password in a backup location (like a password manager) in case the PT is lost or gets broken.

 # Introduction